vainnye/dcode-api/README.md

 # DCode API

-A Python API wrapper for interacting with dcode.fr forms and tools.
+A Python API wrapper for interacting with dcode.fr tools via it's obfuscated web API.
 This library provides a clean interface for scraping and interacting with dcode.fr's encryption, encoding, and other utility tools.

+I'm not affiliated with dcode (https://www.dcode.fr/).
+Shoutout to them for making their cool website, very usefull for learning math btw.

+I had the idea of this project when I wrote some text using qwerty layout on my pc without knowing it.
+I went onto dcode's website to decode the text to azerty layout.
+I was currious about their source code, so I looked into it and made this python project.

 ## Features